OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 On devices supporting [file-based encryption (FBE)](https://source.android.com/security/encryption/file-based "FBE"), snapshots are stored in the `/data/system_ce/<USER_ID>/<IMAGE_FOLDER_NAME>` folder. `<IMAGE_FOLDER_NAME>` depends on the vendor but most common names are `snapshots` and `recent_images`.
 If the device doesn't support FBE, the `/data/system/<IMAGE_FOLDER_NAME>` folder is used.

-Accessing these folders and snapshots require root.
+> Accessing these folders and the snapshots requires root.

 ### Checking Memory for Sensitive Data (MSTG-STORAGE-10)